itteco/iframely-wordpress/iframely/readme.txt

 Contributors: psergeev, ivanp
 Tags: iframely, oembed, embed, responsive, video, amp, youtube, vimeo, instagram, gist, vine, gif, giphy, google maps, facebook, mu, streamable, gfycat, vidme, Reddit, Tableau, spotify, prezi, apester, qzzr, tidal, mlb, Requires at least: 3.5.1
-Tested up to: 4.8.1
+Tested up to: 4.9.8
 Stable tag: trunk
 License: MIT

-Iframely converts URLs in your posts into responsive embed widgets for over 2000 domains and summary cards for others.
-Also works with AMP.
+Iframely extends WordPress default embeds and adds over 2000 more providers and cards as URL previews for the rest of the Web.
+Provides responsive embed codes, works with AMP.
+Powered by Iframely cloud service.

 == Description ==

-[Iframely](https://iframely.com?from=wp) brings you the responsive embeds and support of over 2000 domains.
-Iframely also works with AMP.
+[Iframely](https://iframely.com?from=wp) extends WordPress default embeds and adds over 2000 more providers and cards as URL previews for the rest of the Web.
+Provides responsive embed codes, works with AMP.
+Powered by Iframely cloud service.

-Iframely will detect URLs in your posts and replace it with responsive embed codes.
-Supports all usual suspects such as YouTube, Vimeo, Instagram, Facebook, Giphy, GfyCat, Imgur, Google +, GitHub Gists, Storify, SlideShare, Streamable, Vidme, Reddit, Dailymotion, Spotify, Tableau, Prezi, Apester, QZZR, Tidal, MLB, well, you know, over two thousand of them and keeps growing.
-[Test some URLs here](https://iframely.com/embed).
+Just like default WordPress embeds, Iframely will detect URLs in your posts and replace it with responsive embed codes.
+Supports all usual suspects such as YouTube, Vimeo, Instagram, Facebook, Giphy, GfyCat, Imgur, Google +, GitHub Gists, Storify, SlideShare, Streamable, Vidme, Reddit, Dailymotion, Spotify, Tableau, Prezi, Apester, QZZR, Tidal, MLB.
+Well over two thousand of providers and keeps growing.

+[Test your URL here](https://iframely.com/embed) to check if we support it.

-Iframely will also generate and host summary cards for general articles.
+Iframely also generates and hosts summary cards as URL previews for general articles.
 It includes your own site, and Iframely can replace the default embed cards that your publish via WordPress for other sites to use.

 Iframely is powered by server API.
 API Key is required.
 Get one at [iframely.com](https://iframely.com).
 Get help at support at iframely.com.

+Depending on your use and settings, a [service subscription](https://iframely.com/plans) may be required.